Civil rights groups ask Biden administration to oppose facial recognition

-The groups believe a Democrat-controlled government will be more receptive to their arguments of the software’s bias and privacy threats than the previous administration.
+The groups say a Democratic-controlled government will be more receptive to their arguments of the software’s bias and privacy threats than the previous administration.

 But the advocates are certain to face resistance from law enforcement and other facial recognition proponents who argue that a technology widely used to unlock phones and confirm travelers’ identities should also be made available to scan for wanted fugitives and investigate crimes.